dave-hillier/bullfirst/README.md

 `npm start` should compile and serve the page.

+# Design Changes
+- [x] Found a matching font
+- [x] Cut out the logo and added some horns to the title
+- [x] Cut out the icons, added to buttons
+- [x] Changed button colours and borders
+- [x] Padded around table and chart
+- [x] Styled table (lines, colouring, text, alignment, Grey border legend)
+- [x] Added missing chart title
+- [x] New Account Legend random colour
+- [x] Add grey border to document & footer
+- [x] Update totals when new account added

-# Change rational
+# Other Changes
 ## Separate services from controller
 I've refactored the data out of the controller and into a service.
 I imagine that this would ultimately come from the a remote service rather than client calculated.

 ## Add Unit Tests
 I've added unit tests around the controller to ensure that the totals change when an account is added.
 I haven't exhaustively added tests like I might do because of limited time.
+The tests helped with fixing the bug.

-## Don't expose the global variable
+## Avoid global variables
-The global I use is angular, rather than Bullfirst's app.

-## Fix: legend for new items was always blue
-Use a random colour instead.
+I'm not introducing new globals.
+Instead of using `appRoot` I'm using `angular.module('bullsfirst')`.
+I'd hope that this would make the design more modular, as I would consider using requirejs or similar.

 ## Use NPM
 angular.js is included as a regular file.
 Given this is a complex library, I prefer using npm to manage this package.
-It makes upgrade simpler.
-NPM is already in use so I have no problem in using it to manage dependencies.
+NPM is already in use for the project, I have no problem in using it to manage dependencies.

-## folder structure
+## Folder structure
-I prefer to group things by feature rather than by type, but given the simplicity of this app its fine - this scales ok to moderately complex, only becoming problematic when
+I prefer to group things by feature rather than by type, but given the simplicity of this app I have grouped this way.

-It also has the disadvantage of not being enough of a self contained unit of functionality, but then again, services don't always map one-to-one with views.
-The best structure would likely emerge as the app develops.
-To start with a simple one will do.

-## Use Webpack

-Managing the list of files in the HTML is a pain.
-Also you can benefit from minification using these tools.
-Fewer fetches are prefered.
-Alternatives: browserify, systemjs,
+This approach scales to moderately complex.
+Grouping by feature is difficult to show with only one feature.

 ## CSS

-### normalize.css first
+### Responsive
-Can be a good practice to apply something like normalize.css to make browsers render elements more consistently.
+Improved the layout on narrower displays.
+Now moves the chart below and the table fills the width when the display is too narrow to fit both on the same row.

-### avoid the globals
+### Avoid the globals
 For example, you can only have one style of table.

 ### Get rid of px and replace with REM, EM, etc
 Allows the design to scale better

-### Responsive
-Mobile devices are so widely used now, should consider designing for mobile by default.
-Ensure it displays on narrower displays.

 ### Avoid using IDs
 They decrease re-usability of the systems.
 For example; you can't use the logo except in that specific div.